 The welfare problem in gravely overpopulated regions (e.g. parts of Africa) is not being tackled wisely.
 Almost certainly, the instant remedies prescribed by the richer nations, such as providing food, water and health care, don't have the remotest chance of keeping pace with the increases in mortality and disease generated by the continuing high population growth.
 The plain fact is that, in the long run, curbing birth rates in these regions is going to save many more lives than stop-gap measures such as providing famine relief.
 It could also save the world from disaster.
 But will the citizens of western nations ever come to think of population control as being more humane than reducing the suffering of human beings here and now?
 No, their compassion will be spent in vain and birth control may never get the priority attention it deserves.
 (We've already left it far too late and have put ourselves in a position of being forced to deal with the effects of overpopulation rather than the cause.
 Good grief, Malthus saw the principle behind this more than 200 years ago!)

 So perhaps the right question to ask is, not how many children in third world countries die, but how many survive into adulthood.
 Clearly a lot more than in developed countries, going on population growth figures.
 Is our concern for the plight of these children entirely justified?
+(I'm just asking the question, not suggesting the answer is negative.
+Moral conscience may override all other considerations, but it needs a strong practical plan to back it up.)

 A world based on oil - for how long?